warrenfalk/rocksdb-sharp/README.md

 ### 64-bit only
 RocksDb is supported only in 64-bit mode.
 Although I contributed a fix that allows it to compile in 32-bit mode, this is untested and unsupported, may not work at all, and almost certainly will have at least some major issues and should not be attempted in production.

-### Non-stable Native
-The current version of rocksdb that makes this possible is not yet released and so this will currently build straight off the last commit I selected from the rocksdb master branch.
-Don't use this in production unless you'd be comfortable using the master branch of rocksdb in production

 ## Extras